coolpalani/ansible-marionette/README.md

 * Validate that the role is actually working post-deployment, by service validation.

+__Profiles__

+A profile has in charge of deploying a set of roles.
+Example of profiles: controller, compute, storage, network.

 __Advanced deployments__

-Now we know what is *Reference Architecture* and *roles*, we need to understand what are advances deployments.
+Now we know what is *Reference Architecture*, *profiles* and *roles*, we need to understand what are advances deployments.

 Advances deployments are specific architectures, that fit with specific